abhay1432/FIU_TCN_5080/README.md

 ## About
-Academic project for TCN 5080 at Florida International University
+Academic project for TCN 5080 at Florida International University for semester of FALL 2016

 ## Project Description
 Create a program to encrypt and decrypt binary files using S-DES (Simplified DES) in the